 Don’t Send Money: Scammers will often insist that you send them money, especially via wire transfer, money transfer app, or gift card.
 Before you agree, take your time and make sure you know who you’re speaking to.

 Block Calls: Although fraudsters often spoof their phone numbers, one way you can slow them down is to block their numbers.
 While that process will vary, we recommend that you ask your phone provider.

 Join the National Do Not Call Registry: If you add your number to the Do Not Call Registry, then telemarketers legally can’t call you.
-Any sales call you continue to receive are likely scammers.
+Any sales calls you continue to receive are likely scammers.